boomuroom/KClass/README.md

 # KClass
 KClass (or better name if you can suggest one) is a small set of functions to help simplify JavaScript programming.
-There are a few noteworthy features.
+The goals for the project are:
 1. Simulating Classical-Inheritance.
 2. Provide private properties and methods
 3. Utilize Prototype chain effectively.